 Learning to identify and express emotions is not an easy task.
 It requires dedication from parents, caregivers, and teachers, but the results are completely worth it.
 To help your little one on his or her quest to learn more about their emotions, follow these few pointers:

-- Encourage an open talk about their emotions and feelings.
-This can be done by showing them how you feel in different situations and the reactions that you usually have to said feelings.
+- Encourage an open talk about their emotions and feelings: This can be done by showing them how you feel in different situations and the reactions that you usually have to say feelings.
 This way, your little one will start making connections about the situations you’re describing and the emotions that are related to them, and it will normalize whatever emotions they might experience.

-- Use names to define feelings, so they learn how to identify them correctly.
+- Use names to define feelings: Children learn how to identify them correctly.
 If a child knows the name of those feelings he or she is having, then it will be easier to communicate his or her thoughts about them.

-- Validate your child’s feelings, is always good when a child feels that his or her emotions and feelings are being acknowledged, and when they feel supported.
+- Validate your child’s feelings: This is always good when a child feels that his or her emotions and feelings are being acknowledged, and when they feel supported.
 This opens a good communication channel with your child.